COMBINE-lab/oarfish/docs/index.md

   -V, --version
           Print version

+alignment mode:
+  -a, --alignments <ALIGNMENTS>  path to the file containing the input alignments

+raw read mode:
+      --reads <READS>          path to the file containing the input reads --reference <REFERENCE>  path to the file containing the reference transcriptome (or existing index) against which to map
+      --index-out <INDEX_OUT>  path where minimap2 index will be written (if provided) --seq-tech <SEQ_TECH>    sequencing technology in which to expect reads if using mapping based mode [possible values: ont-cdna, ont-drna, pac-bio, pac-bio-hifi]
+      --best-n <BEST_N>        maximum number of secondary mappings to consider when mapping reads to the transcriptome [default: 100]

 filters:
       --filter-group <FILTER_GROUP>
           [possible values: no-filters, nanocount-filters] -t, --three-prime-clip <THREE_PRIME_CLIP>
-          maximum allowable distance of the right-most end of an alignment from the 3' transcript end [default: 4294967295] -f, --five-prime-clip <FIVE_PRIME_CLIP>
+          maximum allowable distance of the right-most end of an alignment from the 3' transcript end [default: *4294967295] -f, --five-prime-clip <FIVE_PRIME_CLIP>
-          maximum allowable distance of the left-most end of an alignment from the 5' transcript end [default: 4294967295] -s, --score-threshold <SCORE_THRESHOLD>
+          maximum allowable distance of the left-most end of an alignment from the 5' transcript end [default: *4294967295] -s, --score-threshold <SCORE_THRESHOLD>
-          fraction of the best possible alignment score that a secondary alignment must have for consideration [default: 0.95]
+          fraction of the best possible alignment score that a secondary alignment must have for consideration [default: *0.95]
   -m, --min-aligned-fraction <MIN_ALIGNED_FRACTION>
-          fraction of a query that must be mapped within an alignemnt to consider the alignemnt valid [default: 0.5] -l, --min-aligned-len <MIN_ALIGNED_LEN>
+          fraction of a query that must be mapped within an alignemnt to consider the alignemnt valid [default: *0.5] -l, --min-aligned-len <MIN_ALIGNED_LEN>
-          minimum number of nucleotides in the aligned portion of a read [default: 50] -d, --strand-filter <STRAND_FILTER>
+          minimum number of nucleotides in the aligned portion of a read [default: *50] -d, --strand-filter <STRAND_FILTER>
           only alignments to this strand will be allowed; options are (fw /+, rc/-, or both/.) [default: .]

+coverage model:
+      --model-coverage         apply the coverage model -b, --bin-width <BIN_WIDTH>  width of the bins used in the coverage model [default: 100]

+EM:
+      --max-em-iter <MAX_EM_ITER>
+          maximum number of iterations for which to run the EM algorithm [default: 1000] --convergence-thresh <CONVERGENCE_THRESH>
+          maximum number of iterations for which to run the EM algorithm [default: 0.001] -q, --short-quant <SHORT_QUANT>
+          location of short read quantification (if provided)
 ```